alensiljak/cashier/README.md

 # Development

-With the newer versions of node, use `corepack enable`.
+With the newer versions of node, you can use `corepack enable`.

-Run the dev server `npm run serve` or `npm run dev` and open the browser on http://localhost:8081
+Run the dev server `npm run serve` or `npm run dev` and open the browser on http://localhost:8080

 ## Maintenance